cajones93/Project1/README.md

 Removing bootstrap script stopped FAQ accordion functioning.
 - Re-adding bootstrap scripts resumed functionality.

+Contact form can be submitted without selecting a service.
+- I could not find a way to prevent this without using JavaScript so it was not implemented.
+As a work-around, the 'other' checkbox starts off selected.

 ## Deployment
 #### Creating Repository on GitHub